James Foulis

-James Foulis (22 August 1871 – 3 March 1928), also known as James Foulis Jr., was a Scottish-American professional golfer who won the second U.S. Open in 1896.
-He also finished tied for third in the inaugural 1895 U.S. Open held at Newport Golf Club in Newport, Rhode Island.
+James Foulis (22 August 1871 – 3 March 1928), also known as James Foulis Jr., was a Scottish-born professional golfer who played extensively in the United States.
+He won the second U.S. Open which was held in 1896.
+He also finished tied for third in the inaugural 1895 U.S. Open.

 Early life

 Foulis was born at the "Home of Golf", St Andrews in Scotland, on 22 August 1871.
 His father was foreman at Old Tom Morris's golf shop and clubmaking business, and Foulis spent some time working at the shop.

+Foulis had four brothers, all of whom also moved to the United States.
+Robert and David Foulis were also golf professionals, Simpson Foulis was a fine amateur golfer while John was an expert ballmaker who also worked as a bookkeeper at Chicago Golf Club from 1901 to his untimely death in 1907.

+Professional career

-In 1895 he traveled to the United States to take up a job as a golf professional at Chicago Golf Club, which was the first club in the United States to have an 18-hole course.
+In 1895, he traveled to the United States to take up a job as a golf professional at Chicago Golf Club, which was the first club in the United States to have an 18-hole course.
 He was the first golf professional in the western States.

-Golf career

-1895 U.S. Open

-Foulis was one of the eleven players who took part in the first U.S. Open in 1895, and he came third.
+Foulis was one of the eleven players who took part in the first 1895 U.S. Open, and he came third.
 The following year he won the tournament at Shinnecock Hills Golf Club on Long Island.
 He was representing the Chicago Golf Club and he won $200.
 He was helped out by the fact that twice British Open champion Willie Park, Jr., who would have been odds-on favorite if he had reached the United States in time to play, did not arrive in America until the day after the tournament.
 The following year the Open was played at Foulis's home club, and he finished tied for third with Willie Dunn, Jr. The most notable aspect of his game was his driving; it is said that he often drove over three hundred yards using the relatively primitive clubs of his day.
 He continued to compete in the U.S. Open until 1911, but did not win again.